-- Let's improve our reaction timer game even more. - Add some more IF blocks and wait blocks so your reaction timer can count up to 500 milliseconds. - Inside your IF blocks, use loops to make your buzzer buzz the correct number of times, so you can reduce the number of blocks in your program. - Don't forget to save your program, you might need it later.
+- Let's improve our reaction timer game even more. - Add some more IF statements and sleeps so your reaction timer can count up to 500 milliseconds. - Inside your IF statements, use for loops to make your buzzer buzz the correct number of times, so you can reduce the number of lines in your program. - Don't forget to save your program, you might need it later!

-Extension
+Extension Challenge